New Jersey Car Insurance Laws

 Why People Allow Insurance to Lapse

 There can be lots of details related to the reasons that car insurance is allowed to lapse, but for most people, the reasons can be broken down into one of about five different categories.
 The first is simply not having the funds available to pay for the insurance, and the second is forgetting to pay for the insurance.
-The third and fourth categories relate to the automobile being broken down or involved in an accident -- it is no longer drivable for a period of time.
+The third and fourth categories relate to the automobile being broken down or involved in an accident -- any situation under which it is no longer drivable for some time.
 And the last category relates to the vehicle being sold.

 Obviously, within each of these categories, there can be various reasons and circumstances.
 However, when it comes to car insurance, it is always best to never let the insurance lapse.

 If the lapse is due to oversight or because of lack of funds, there is a good chance that the vehicle is still being driven.
-Clearly, this is not recommended.
+This is not recommended.
 Even when a car is out of commission, it is not wise to allow the insurance to lapse.

 Driving a motor vehicle without insurance is indulging in risky behavior.
 Very serious outcomes could result.
 In the end, as the owner or registrant of the vehicle, you could be held personally liable in an accident.

 Another concern is related to fines issued to uninsured drivers.
 Besides fines, other penalties may also be imposed.
-In addition, this adds insurance points which make the cost of your insurance policy more expensive.
+Also, this adds insurance points which make the cost of your insurance policy more expensive.

 Who Gets Charged?